Regulating Deviance

 About The Book

-The criminal attacks that occurred in the U.S. on September 11 2001 have profoundly altered and reshaped the priorities of criminal justice systems around the world.
-Domestic criminal law has become a vehicle for criminalizing 'new' terrorist offenses and other transnational forms of criminality.
-'Preventative' detention regimes have come to the fore balancing the scales in favor of security rather than individual liberty.
-These moves complement already existing shifts in criminal justice policies and ideologies brought about by adjusting to globalization economic neo-liberalism and the shift away from the post-war liberal welfare settlement.
-In Regulating Deviance a collection of essays focuses on the future directions for the criminal law in the light of current concerns with state security and regulating 'deviant' behavior.
-The contributions come from leading scholars in the fields of criminal law and procedure criminology legal history law and psychology and the sociology of law.
-(Series: Onati International Series in Law and Society)
+The criminal attacks that occurred in the United States on 11 September 2001 have profoundly altered and reshaped the priorities of criminal justice systems around the world.
+Domestic criminal law has become a vehicle for criminalising 'new' terrorist offences and other transnational forms of criminality.
+'Preventative' detention regimes have come to the fore balancing the scales in favour of security rather than individual liberty.
+These moves complement already existing shifts in criminal justice policies and ideologies brought about by adjusting to globalisation economic neo-liberalism and the shift away from the post-war liberal welfare settlement.
+This collection of essays by leading scholars in the fields of criminal law and procedure criminology legal history law and psychology and the sociology of law focuses on the future directions for the criminal law in the light of current concerns with state security and regulating 'deviant' behaviour.

 Piracy-free